 The solution is based on two subsystems: the first (Driver Monitoring System – DMS) is responsible for monitoring the driver’s behavior, while the second focuses on the passengers (Occupant Monitoring System – OMS).
 The two subsystems can be autonomous with independent sensors or integrated into a centralized management system.

-By analyzing people’s behavior and movements of the eyelids, facial expressions, and heart rates, the cameras and sensors of the Driver Monitoring System – DMS can alert the emergency services if the system detects symptoms of discomfort or any health-related issues.
+By analyzing people’s behavior and movements of the eyelids, facial expressions, and heart rates, the cameras and sensors of the Driver Monitoring System – DMS can alert emergency services if the system detects symptoms of discomfort or any health-related issues.

 The Occupant Monitoring System – OMS concept is relatively new compared to other driver monitoring systems.
 The system can also alert when children or animals are accidentally left behind, or when passengers have fallen asleep.
 The solution also uses sensors to check whether seat belts are properly fastened and whether airbags and heating systems are working properly.

-Considering that most Americans spend a lot of their time in their cars such a system would be of great importance to their health as it may end up detecting a medical condition that would have been otherwise gone unnoticed.
+Considering that most Americans spend a lot of their time in their cars such a system would be of great importance to their health as it may end up detecting a medical condition that would have otherwise gone unnoticed.

 References